AliRezaBeigy/AdobeConnect2Video/README.md

 options:
-  -h   --help          show this help message and exit -i   --id ID         the name of directory data is available -d   --data-path     the path extracted data must be available as directory -o   --output-path   the output path that generated data saved -r   --resolution    the resolution of output video
+  -h   --help          show this help message and exit -i   --id            the name of directory data is available -d   --data-path     the path extracted data must be available as directory -o   --output-path   the output path that generated data saved -r   --resolution    the resolution of output video